Window Spool

 Introduction

 The Window Spool operator is one of the four spool operators that SQL Server supports.
 Like other spool operators, it retains a copy of data it receives and can then return those rows as often as needed.
-The specific functionality of the Window Spool operator allows it to replay rows within a window, as defined in a ROWS or RANGE specification of an OVER clause.
+The specific functionality of the Window Spool operator allows it to replay rows within a window frame, as defined in a ROWS or RANGE specification of an OVER clause.

 The other spool operators supported by SQL Server are: